Psoriasis Prescription Medication Online

 Psoriasis - Overview

 Psoriasis is a condition in which the abnormal activity of the immune system results in a variety of skin and other changes in the body.
 While there is no cure for psoriasis, psoriasis medications can help reduce symptoms in some people.
-People who need prescription medications for psoriasis can use Push Health to connect with a licensed medical provider who can prescribe psoriasis treatment when appropriate and safe to do so.
+People who need prescription medications for psoriasis can use Push Health to connect with a licensed medical provider who can prescribe psoriasis treatment when appropriate to do so.

 What Is Psoriasis?